My smiling face wearing black shirt.

 I am recruiting 1-2 Ph.D. students to join my research group at Tulane University!

 Research.
+My research focuses on accessibility, human-computer interaction (HCI), and computational social science.
 I am particularly enthusiastic about three research areas:

 • Understanding the impact of sociotechnical linguistic systems, including AI-powered experiences, on individuals with disabilities using cross-disciplinary theories and methods.
 See my prior research on investigating ableist biases and anti-social behaviors in NLP systems [EMNLP 2021].

-• Facilitating creative expression and promoting art engagement for performance artists, especially those with disabilities, by gaining an understanding of their experiences and implementing solutions within art-making and exhibiting environments.
+• Facilitating creative expression and promoting art engagement for performance artists, especially those with disabilities, by gaining an understanding of their experiences and implementing solutions within art-making and exhibiting environments [CHI 2024a].

 Industry Experience.
 During my doctoral studies, I was a Student Researcher and Research Intern at Google Research, where I worked with the Sign Language Understanding Group (SLUG).
 During Summer and Fall 2022, I was Research Scientist Intern at Meta Reality Labs, where I worked with the audio experiences team.

 Teaching.
 I have been fortunate to be taught by life-changing teachers throughout my schooling, who have inspired me to pursue teaching and research.
-I have had many opportunities to teach during my graduate and undergraduate degree programs.
+I am currently teach human-computer interaction and data science.
+See teaching section for more details about my teaching experience.
 I would like to see more diverse groups of people become active in higher education and research, and I think diversity, equity, and inclusion efforts are important towards that.
-See teaching section for more details about my teaching experience.

 Undergrad.
 Prior to starting at RIT, I did my undergrad at Lahore University of Management Sciences, where I got my Bachelor of Science (BS) degree in Computer Science.